 Why do we do that?
 It’s tempting, I know.
 I’d rather stretch from bed to reach my remote than actually get up and grab it to change the channel.
 Why cook when I can buy a meal and why learn how to do anything when I can hire someone else to do it?

-The top 2 things that have developed most than anything else in my life because I took time to build were my business of my marriage.
+The top 2 things that have developed most than anything else in my life because I took time to build were my business and my marriage.

 I have been working on my business a little over two years.
 Now is when I see her I’m starting to see the results I want to see for my hard work.